A lower bound on the stable 4-genus of knots: Preliminaries

 \subsection{Casson-Gordon invariants and $\tau$-signatures}

 Let $K$ be a knot with $d$-fold branched cover $X_d$, where $d$ is a power of a prime.
-Given a character $\chi\colon H_1(X_d; \mathbb{Z}) \rightarrow \mathbb{Q}/\mathbb{Z}$, Casson and Gordon \cite{CG1, CG2} defined in the 70's an invariant $\tau(K, \chi)$ which is an element in the rationalized Witt group $W(\mathbb{C}(t)) \otimes \mathbb{Q}$ (cf. \cite{CG1, CG2, Conway} for the definition, for instance).
-This invariant yields an obstruction to the sliceness of a knot \cite{CG1}, and one of the most famous applications is the proof that the only slice knots among the twist knots are the unknot and the Stevedore knot \cite{CG1, CG2}.
+Given a character $\chi\colon H_1(X_d; \mathbb{Z}) \rightarrow \mathbb{Q}/\mathbb{Z}$ of prime-power order, Casson and Gordon \cite{cg1, cg2} defined in the 70's an invariant $\tau(K, \chi)$ which is an element in the rationalized Witt group $W(\mathbb{C}(t)) \otimes \mathbb{Q}$ (see for instance \cite{cg1, cg2, conwaycg} for the definition).
+This invariant yields an obstruction to the sliceness of a knot \cite{cg1}, and one of the most famous applications is the proof that the only slice knots among the twist knots are the unknot and the Stevedore knot \cite{cg1, cg2}.